LJWatson/website-tink-eleventy/src/posts/2021-07-27-accessibe-and-data-protection.md

 I'm still waiting.

+## Protect your personal data

 If you choose not to risk letting AccessiBe have access to your personal data:

 * Use a VPN like [Mozilla VPN](https://www.mozilla.org/en-US/products/vpn/) or  [Tunnel Bear](https://www.tunnelbear.com/)
-* Use a blocker like Better (for Safari) or [AccessiByeBye](https://www.accessibyebye.org/) (for Chrome, edge, and Firefox), or one of the other solutions on the [AccessiBe Gone](https://sclower.github.io/accessibegone/)
+* Use a blocker like Better (for Safari) or [AccessiByeBye](https://www.accessibyebye.org/) (for Chrome, edge, and Firefox), or one of the other solutions on the [AccessiBe Gone](https://sclower.github.io/accessibegone/) repository

 With thanks to Laura Kalbag for help uncovering what the AccessiBe JavaScript does; to Heather Burns for help understanding GDPR policy; and to Christine Runnegar for helping me learn more about privacy in general.